YonK0/yocto_is_cool/readme.md

 A custom embedded Linux distribution built with Yocto Project for Raspberry Pi Zero 2 W, featuring custom machine configuration, kernel optimizations, device tree overlays, and kernel modules.

+Big thanks to **Techleef** that gives me this opportunity.

-Disclaimer: This repository serves as both a functional Yocto project and comprehensive documentation of my learning journey.
-The content includes detailed notes, troubleshooting steps.
+#### Disclaimer: This repository serves as both a functional Yocto project and comprehensive documentation of my learning journey.
+The content includes detailed notes and troubleshooting steps.

 Let's say it's Yocto/Embedded Linux Hacking ^_^.

 ## Overview

-This repository contains my first Yocto project implementation, documenting the complete process from initial setup to custom kernel module development.
-The project uses KAS for build automation and Docker for containerized development environment.
+This repository contains my first Yocto project implementation, documenting the complete process of development.
+The project uses KAS for build automation , Docker for containerized development environment and **No Poky**.

 ## Hardware Requirements